LBHackney-IT/mtfh-reporting-data-listener/README.md

 Here is the process on how the data is saved to Kafka:
 1. When the TenureUpdateEvent is raised this listener is triggered
-2. The Listener calls the TenureInformationApi using a Shared Nuget Package to ensure that the Tenure sent through in the message exists, [Here][Api-Gateway] is a ReadME the explains how the listner calls the TenureInformationApi.
+2. The Listener calls the TenureInformationApi using a Shared Nuget Package to ensure that the Tenure sent through in the message exists.
+[Here][Api-Gateway] is a ReadME the explains how the listner calls the TenureInformationApi.
 3. If the Tenure doesn't exist then the Listener throws an Exception
 4. If the Tenure exists then the Listener gets the schema that has been generated in AWS Glue using [this repository][ADD LINK HERE]
 5. Then the details from the Schema are used the convert the schema into an avro generic record.